MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 Jupyter Notebooks don't require a `namespace` or `@EntryPoint()`.
 Instead, you call an operation or function directly, as in the last line of this Q# program.
 And unlike VS Code, Jupyter Notebooks don't display program results by default, so you must use the `Message` statement.

-For more information, see [Get started with Q# and Azure Quantum notebooks](xref:microsoft.quantum.submit-jobs?pivots=ide-jupyter).
+For more information, see [Get started with Q# and Azure Quantum notebooks](xref:microsoft.quantum.submit-jobs).

 ### Is the Azure portal right for me?

-From the Azure portal, you can grant a group of users, like your team members or students, access to your Azure Quantum workspace.
+From the Azure portal, you can grant a group of users, like your team members or students, access to your quantum workspace.
 If you want to manage your subscriptions, review your invoices, or add new quantum providers, the Azure portal is for you.

 The following table shows what you can and can't do in the Azure portal: